This herbed potato salad is low-effort and high-impact. Plus, no mayo means you can let it sit out at picnics and barbecues.

 Instructions

 - Cut the potatoes into 1-inch chunks, making sure all the pieces are roughly the same size.
-Place in a pot, add 2 teaspoons salt, and enough water to cover by about 2 inches.
-Cover and bring to a boil.
-Then reduce the heat to low and gently simmer with the lid ajar until the potatoes can be pierced easily with a knife, being careful not to overcook them, 10 to 15 minutes.
+Place in a medium pot, add 2 teaspoons salt, and enough water to cover by about 1 inch.

-- Meanwhile, in a large mixing bowl, combine 1 cup dill, 2 crushed garlic cloves, a drained jar of capers, 3 tablespoons oil, 1 tablespoon mustard, 2 teaspoons lemon juice, and pepper to taste.
+- While the potatoes are cooking, in a large mixing bowl, combine the dill, garlic, capers, oil, mustard, lemon juice, and lots of black pepper.
 Stir to combine.

 Notes